 Presented by San Diego County Credit Union

 Innovative Video in Education (iVIE) Awards & Student Film Festival is a K-12 student video competition and festival conceived to encourage and reward teachers who utilize video as a project based learning tool in their classroom, and students who use film and visual literacy to demonstrate their understanding of classroom concepts.
 All videos submitted to iVIE integrate the California Common Core State Standards or Content Standards.
-This year's Awards Ceremony & Student Film Festival will take place on May 19, 2018 (venue TBD).
+This year's Awards Ceremony & Student Film Festival will take place on May 19, 2018 at Lincoln High School Performing Arts Center.

 Since 2001, iVIE has grown into a major video competition.
 In 2017, there were 400 video submissions from 120 teachers, 73 Schools, 23 Districts and a handful of private schools, involving approximately 3,000 students.
 Submitted videos are judged by media professionals and educators.